kamialie/education/README.md

 Mount point is simply a directory on the file system tree.
 If that directory has contents, they wont be available until device is unmounted.
 If any user or process is using the device (lets say user is exploring device's file system tree), device can not me unmounted.

+OSs use buffers to speed up the reading and writing to "slow" data devices (f.e. hard disk).
+That is why it is important to unmount a device, which gives OS the chance to actually write data to the device, if there is anything left in buffers.

 ### Commands